Chr1sInTheHouse/BBS-with-chatroom-service/README.md

-# BBS with Chatroom System
+# BBS with Chatroom Service

-A simple BBS with Chatroom Service.
+A BBS with chatroom service implemented by python network programing.

 ## Usage